euske/pyone/README.md

  * `EL{ ... }`  wraps the inner part as a loop executed for each line of files specified by the command line (or stdin).

-   The following variables are available inside:
+   The following variables are available during the loop:

    * `L`:   Current line number (0-based).
    * `S`:   Current raw text, including `"\n"`.